stainlessai/micronaut-jupyter/examples/README.md

 ## Run the Notebooks
 The notebooks are located in the `notebooks/` directory for each example.
-Open the desired notebook and run all of it's cells in order (either individually or at once).
+Open the desired notebook and run all of its cells in order (either individually or at once).